-Since the coronavirus has prevented in-person church gatherings, many churches are thinking about how they should share their services online.
-The question pastors and church leaders are asking: is it better to live stream or to prerecord your sermon? (more…)
+When the coronavirus prevented in-person church gatherings, many churches started thinking about how they should share their services online.
+The question pastors and church leaders asked: is it better to live stream or to prerecord your sermon? (more…)

 I felt that way when I first started using Facebook ads for my church.
 But then I saw who was liking my church’s ad.
 Far from the usual suspects, dozens of people I’d never seen at our church were liking our ads—some even commented to ask for our address (don’t be like me: include your address and service times in your church ad).
 And it’s all because we made an effort to go where unchurched people in our community were.

 Fall is here and that means the busyness of the holiday season is about to start.
 And while the holidays are full of celebration and fun, it can be stressful for church members to find time to plan their generosity for the upcoming new year.
 [Read more…]

 “To cover fees or not cover fees, that is the question.”

 While Shakespeare never debated the benefit of giver-covered fees, it is a debate in churches.

 Before we look at the “why” behind giver-covered fees, let’s break down the “what.”

 What is a processing fee?

 A processing fee is an amount it costs to process or facilitate a gift.
 Processing fees apply to credit/debit transactions and ACH transactions.